microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/intune-enrollment-importedwindowsautopilotdeviceidentityupload-autopilotdevicestream.md

 ---
 title: "autopilotDeviceStream function"
-description: "Create a upload request with autopilot device stream in it."
+description: "Create a upload request with autopilot device stream in it."author: "tfitzmac"
 ---

 # autopilotDeviceStream function